DonutEspresso/lame-json/README.md

 }
 ```

-In some cases, these values are meant to be parsed into JS primitives:
+In some cases, these values are meant to be parsed into primitives or native JS objects:

 ```js
 {